 Accumulating investigations have indicated that besides genetic and epigenetic mechanisms, microRNAs (miRNAs) may regulate various biological processes and be significant modulators of tumorigenesis in different cancers, including GC, through post-transcriptional regulation of tumor suppressors and oncogenes.^{2,9} miRNAs are a group of endogenous non-coding and regulatory RNAs with an estimated length of 18-22 nucleotides that play an important role in the negative regulation of gene expression, mainly by binding to the 3'UTR regions of the target mRNAs and occlusion of their translation.10-12 miRNAs with abnormal expression are considered a hallmark of cancer, as they have been demonstrated to control various biological processes such as cell proliferation, differentiation, apoptosis, invasion, and metastasis by targeting multiple genes.
-These miRNAs are classified into two groups based on their targets and pathways: tumor-suppressor miRNAs and oncomiRs.10 properties of these molecules, like easy design, specificity, and targeting of multiple genes, facilitate their use in the development of gene therapy methods.
-15 miRNA-based gene therapy includes restoration of tumor suppressor miRNA expression to retain its function, known as miRNA replacement therapy, and inhibition of oncomiR activity using antisense oligonucleotides strategy.
-16 Notably, miR-145 tumor suppressor and miR-21 oncogene were demonstrated to be among the dysregulated microRNAs in GC, and their dysregulation plays a pivotal role in GC tumor progression.17-21 In general, miR-21 functions as an oncogene to stimulate the growth and invasion of tumors in GC cells.22 Meanwhile, miR-145 functions as a tumor suppressor to suppress the migration and metastasis of GC cells.23 Previous reports have indicated that some dysregulated miRNAs, such as miR-143, miR-145, and miR-21, are transformed in GC.
-Upregulated expression of miR-21 in GC cells was related to the degree of differentiation of tumor tissues, invasion, and lymph node metastasis.22 Low expression of miR-145 was indicated in all GC cell lines, such as KATOIII, and the decreased level of miR-145 supplies the proliferation in these cells.24 Therefore, considering their significance in GC tumorigenesis, in present study, we proposed to investigate the effects of miR-21-5p suppression combined with miR-145-5p exogenous overexpression on in vitro tumorigenesis of GC cells as a promising therapeutic method.
-The results illustrated that miR-21-5p suppression combined with miR-145-5p overexpression could cooperatively induce apoptosis by modulating apoptotic genes.
-Besides, anti-miR-21-5p and miR-145-5p, in cooperation, increased sub-G1 cell cycle arrest and prevented migration in GC cells.
+These miRNAs are classified into two groups based on their targets and pathways: tumor-suppressor miRNAs and oncomiRs.10

+Dysregulation of miRNA expression in gastric tumors has also been recognized to be correlated with tumorigenesis and clinic-pathological features of malignancy, suggesting diagnostic and prognostic values of miRNAs in clinical requests.7,13,14 Furthermore, the unique properties of these molecules, like easy design, specificity, and targeting of multiple genes, facilitate their use in the development of gene therapy methods.15 miRNA-based gene therapy includes restoration of tumor suppressor miRNA expression to retain its function, known as miRNA replacement therapy, and inhibition of oncomiR activity using antisense oligonucleotides strategy.16 Notably, miR-145 tumor suppressor and miR-21 oncogene were demonstrated to be among the dysregulated microRNAs in GC, and their dysregulation plays a pivotal role in GC tumor progression.17-21 In general, miR-21 functions as an oncogene to stimulate the growth and invasion of tumors in GC cells.22 Meanwhile, miR-145 functions as a tumor suppressor to suppress the migration and metastasis of GC cells.23 Previous reports have indicated that some dysregulated miRNAs, such as miR-143, miR-145, and miR-21, are transformed in GC.
+Upregulated expression of miR-21 in GC cells was related to the degree of differentiation of tumor tissues, invasion, and lymph node metastasis.22 Low expression of miR-145 was indicated in all GC cell lines, such as KATOIII, and the decreased level of miR-145 supplies the proliferation in these cells.24

+Therefore, considering their significance in GC tumorigenesis, in present study, we proposed to investigate the effects of miR-21-5p suppression combined with miR-145-5p exogenous overexpression on in vitro tumorigenesis of GC cells as a promising therapeutic method.
+The results illustrated that suppression of miR-21-5p in combination with overexpression of miR-145-5p could cooperatively induce apoptosis through modulation of apoptotic genes.
+Besides, anti-miR-21-5p and miR-145-5p, in cooperation, increased sub-G1 cell cycle arrest and prevented migration into GC cells.